 George Isaias is the founder and executive director of the SYNTHESIS Center for Research and Education Ltd and founder of Hub Nicosia.
 He holds a BS in Business Administration and an MA in Government and Politics from US universities.
+He is considered the pioneer of the social entrepreneurship movement in Cyprus.
+Some of his key recommendations have formed the basis of the forthcoming legal framework as well as Cyprus' Action Plan for the development of an ecosystem of social enterprises.
+He has been involved in educational and social projects for more than twenty years and has a strong experience in the full cycle of projects, from project development to project evaluation.
+He provides training on entrepreneurial and business related themes.
 He has been the key speaker in a number of European conferences on Social Entrepreneurship and Innovation.
-He provides training on entrepreneurial and business related themes.
-He has been involved in educational and social projects for more than twenty years and has a strong experience in the full cycle of projects, from project development to project evaluation.
-He is considered by many the pioneer of the social entrepreneurship movement in Cyprus, as he organised the first initiatives to promote the field of social enterprises in the country.
-Some of his key recommendations have formed the basis of the forthcoming legal framework as well as Cyprus' Action Plan for the development of an ecosystem of social enterprises.
 He is a recipient of the Stelios Award for Business Cooperation in Cyprus 2013; the award is set by Sir Stelios Haji-Ioannou, the founder of easyJet.
 [CV]

 Golfo Kateva is an Educational/School Psychologist and Systemic Counsellor.
 She provides counselling services to teachers, parents, children and youth with a migrant background, hearing impairments, learning and/or emotional difficulties.
 She is an expert in assessing learning difficulties and soft entrepreneurial skills.
 She undertakes research and develops educational material for inclusive education purposes.
 Golfo has ten years of experience in managing EU projects related to social inclusion and integration of migrants and other disadvantaged groups such as people with hearing impairments.
 She is interested in Internet and mobile-based psychological interventions (IMIs), positive adaptation of young migrants, the development of resilience skills, and the promotion of intercultural competences to young people in schools.